sunzhida/COMP4461_2017Fall_Lab4/README.md

 #### Windows

 For Windows, please download [Python 2.7 SDK 2.5.5 Win 32 Binaries](https://community.ald.softbankrobotics.com/en/resources/software/pepper-sdks-and-documentation-255).

+First,
+ Download Python 2.7 SDK 2.5.5 Win 32 Binaries, and unzip the file into C:\pynaoqi.
+Then under “System variables”,  add a new User variable:PYTHONPATH and set it to: path\to\python-sdk\lib (e.g., C:\pynaoqi\lib).

 First, we need to prepare all the components as mentioned above.
 Make sure that:
 * The application connects the local network created by the Wi-Fi router.